Loneliness vs. Alone: A Christ-Centered Path to Healing for Widows

 This is likely why, in recent responses from 100 widows, "loneliness" came out on top as one of the leading challenges/frustrations.

-But what if our experience of loneliness did not have to translate into "I Am Alone" for the rest of our life?
-I want to give you hope: this season of solitude can become a doorway into rediscovering yourself and embracing a future that still holds beauty and purpose.
+But what if our experience of loneliness did not have to translate into "I Am Alone," now or for the rest of our life?
+I want to give you hope (learned from my own widowhood walk with Jesus): this season of solitude can become a doorway into renewed identity and purpose, as well as intimacy with Christ.

 Lonely vs. Alone: Understanding the Difference

-Feeling lonely after loss can make you believe you are trapped in aloneness, but understanding the difference between being utterly alone and our strong feelings of loneliness can equip you to build a meaningful, hope-filled life with confidence, purpose, and connection.
+Feeling lonely after loss can make you believe you are trapped in aloneness, but understanding the difference can equip you to rebuild a meaningful, hope-filled life with confidence, purpose, and yes, deep connection(s).

-Loneliness in widowhood is very real and very raw.
-Our experience of losing our companion, of being misunderstood in our grief by others, and of having to endure it by ourselves day in and day out - in a way no one else comprehends - is very valid.
+Now, we must validate our painful experience of loneliness in widowhood, which is very real and very raw.
+Losing our companion, of being misunderstood in our grief by others, and of having to endure our days without them - in a way no one else comprehends - can be devastating.

 Recognizing this difference is crucial.
 Many of us have been surrounded by people and have still felt lonely.
 Conversely, there are moments when we’re physically alone but at peace, being deeply connected to ourselves and to the Lord.